 Gold in its purest form does not tarnish.
 Gold holds its spot as being one of the most unreactive elements on earth.
-Pure gold does not combine with oxygen easily and does not therefore rust or tarnish.
+Pure gold does not easily combine with oxygen and does not rust or tarnish.
 It's this quality that keeps gold bars shiny for decades.

-However, it's almost impossible to create a jewelry item from pure gold as it's very soft.
+However, it's almost impossible to create a jewelry item from pure gold as it's a very soft material for jewelry making.
 This makes it not only difficult to work with, but the results would not be durable either.

 To solve this problem, gold is mixed with other metals to create a stronger metal and one that jewelry designers can craft into the exquisite pieces you see in boutiques and jewelry stores.

 While the gold in your jewelry will not tarnish, the other alloyed metals are tarnishable.
 This is why gold jewelry starts to tarnish if not properly taken care of.